cgwennap/pyHitBot/README.md

 ## External Dependencies

 To install websocket library, use the command `sudo pip install websocket-client`.
-Do NOT pip install websocket.
+Do NOT use pip install websocket, as this is a different library which has name conflicts.

 ## To run